 Participants can find out more here:

-CLS is home to four of Britain’s leading longitudinal cohort studies.
+CLS is home to four of Britain’s leading cohort studies.
 As well as running these studies, which each have thousands of participants, we train people in how they can use the data we collect in their research.

 We also carry out our own research based on our studies, across a wide range of topics.
 We share our findings to help inform public policy and practice and ultimately improve lives.

-Cookies are small text files that websites store on your browser and include information about your session.
+Cookies are small text files that websites store on your browser that include information about your session.
 Cookies contain information your browser can retrieve, but do not contain programmes, viruses or malicious software.
 Cookies normally expire after a certain length of time, although that time can be anywhere from a few minutes to more than a year.

 The cookies we use on this website are set by Google Analytics.
 These give us anonymous statistical data about how people are using our website and what content people are interested in.
 This information helps us to improve our website.